 How would you react?

 Most savvy marketers would double down.
-They’d invest time into figuring out why those campaigns were so successful.
+They’d invest time diving into their referral marketing software figuring out why those campaigns were so successful.
 They’d diverge resources to figure out how their business could extract more value from those channels.
 And they’d find a way to ensure that channel — the one that drove such a high ROI — became a critical part of their overall marketing strategy.